 During the initial exam, we will evaluate your gum for any active disease.
-We will determine the type of cleaning you will need based on our evaluation.
-There are different types of cleanings based on the health of your gum.
+We will determine the type of dental cleanings you will need based on our evaluation.
+There are different types of dental cleanings based on the health of your gum.

 Gross debris is the act of removing plaque from your teeth.
 There are few instances that a Gross debris will need to be performed by your Scripps Ranch dentist: